 - By encouraging the racing of increased numbers of mares it will allow more to be tested as breeding prospects, thus allowing greater selection of breeding stock on the basis of racing ability and thereby improving the NH breed in the future.

 - Many of the owners of successful mares are likely to retain them and become breeders themselves, thus ensuring a flow of new entrants into the industry.

 The TBA believes that the introduction of NH MOPS is a major step in safeguarding the future of the British NH breeding industry and the quality and competitiveness of the NH racing programme.
 The Association would like to express its appreciation to the British Horseracing Authority and the Horsemen’s Group (including the Racehorse Owners’ Association, the National Trainers Federation, the Professional Jockeys Association and the National Association of Stable Staff) for supporting the initiative; and is particularly grateful for the decision of the HBLB to support the scheme.

 Action Required by Breeders and Owners

 In normal circumstances filly foals will be nominated to NH MOPS by their breeders.
 However, owners or trainers can also nominate horses in their care to the scheme providing it is within the relevant registration period for that animal’s year of birth.

 Late registrations are currently open for horses born in 2016 until 31st December 2017.
-Late registrations are only available to current TBA members and a surcharge will apply.
+Late registrations incur a surcharge – please see application form at the top of this page for details.

 Completed forms along with the appropriate payment made payable to ‘The TBA’ should be returned the above address.